ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 inhabitants.
 Of these, 33,033,333 die
 every year; 91,824 every day; 3730 die
 every hour, and 60 every minute, or 1
 every second.
-The married are longe
+The married are longer
+lived than the single, and, above all,
+those who observe a sober and
+industrious conduct.
+Tall men live
+longer than short ones.
+Women have mor
 </td></tr></table>

 ---